akashacms/akasharender/guide/plugins-using.html.md

 # The two-step process to adding an AkashaCMS plugin to an AkashaRender project

 Adding the plugin to the `package.json` file enables `npm` to install and update the plugin.
-Simply add the package to the `dependencies` as noted in [](projects.html)
+Simply add the package to the `dependencies` as noted in [AkashaRender Projects, and using package.json to describe the build process](https://akashacms.com/quick-start/projects.html)

 With the plugin installed in the Node.js `node_modules` directory, you inform AkashaRender with `config.use(require("plugin-reference"))` in the Configuration.
 See [](configuration.html)